 Mutharika refused to fire her, arguing that the African Union, the Southern Africa Development Community, the UNDP, and the US government had all said the elections were fair, credible, and transparent.

 When the Supreme Court of Appeal made its ruling, Mutharika, a distinguished and experienced lawyer, started undermining the judges’ verdict by alleging they had received bribes to favour the petitioners.
 He said the judiciary had colluded with the opposition to steal his government.

 This prompted the International Bar Association’s Human Rights Institute to condemn the continued persecution of Constitutional Court and Supreme Court judges in Malawi by the president and his Democratic Progressive Party.

 The attacks included an attempt to remove Chief Justice Andrew Nyirenda from office ahead of a new presidential poll.

-*This analysis was produced by Malawi’s Platform for Independent Journalism, in association with IJ Hub.
+*This analysis was produced by Malawi’s Platform for Investigative Journalism, in association with IJ Hub.